 Visiting Professor of Cello

-Colin is the winner of many prestigious international awards, including First Prize in the Naumburg Competition, the Gregor Piatigorsky Memorial Award and Second Prize in the Rostropovich International Cello Competition and also winner of the Young Concert artists competition.
+Colin is the winner of many prestigious international awards, including First Prize in the Naumburg Competition, the Gregor Piatigorsky Memorial Award, Second Prize in the Rostropovich International Cello Competition and also winner of the Young Concert artists competition.

-He first played the cello at the age of five; three years later he went to the Yehudi Menuhin School, where he studied with Maurice Gendron and later William Pleeth.
-He was made a professor at the Royal Academy of Music in 1998 having been on the faculty of the New England Conservatory in Boston for 16 years; in 1998 St. John’s College, Oxford created the post of “Musician in Residence” for him and in September 2002 he became a professor at Stony Brook University in New York.
+He first played the cello at the age of five.
+Three years later he went to the Yehudi Menuhin School, where he studied with Maurice Gendron and later William Pleeth.
+He was made a professor at the Royal Academy of Music in 1998, having been on the faculty of the New England Conservatory in Boston for 16 years.
+In 1998, St. John’s College, Oxford created the post of “Musician in Residence” for him, and in September 2002 he became a professor at Stony Brook University in New York.

 Colin’s cello was made by Matteo Gofriller in Venice in 1730.
 He makes his home with his wife Caroline and 3 children, Clifford, Frankie and Anya, in an old house outside Oxford.